iecastro/tidyVA/README.md

 ## VHA Geographies

-The following included datasets are sf tibbles of VHA geographies and have a common CRS - EPSG: 4326.
+The following included datasets are sf-tibbles of VHA geographies with a common CRS - EPSG: 4326.

 Summarized descriptions from
 [data.va.gov](https://www.data.va.gov/dataset/veterans-integrated-services-networks-visn-markets-submarkets-sectors-and-counties)